Gwyneth Paltrow Rocks String Bikini In Mexico

 Gwyneth Paltrow shared a bikini pic of herself on Friday.
-The actress posted the image to her Instagram account from Mexico where she flew for a VIP bachelorette party in her honor.
+The actress posted the image to her Instagram account from Mexico, where she flew for a VIP bachelorette party in her honor.

 Paltrow is seen standing in a dark-blue string bikini and smiling at the camera.
 Her blond hair was pulled back at the sides and cascaded down her back.